 Everyone in your restaurant is going to be using your POS system for different things.
 Make sure everyone is equipped to use it correctly.
 The last thing you want is to keep your loyal customers waiting because you can't figure out how to ring in a simple item.
 Most of these software systems are designed with restaurant owners and staff in mind, but be sure the vendor works for you before committing.
 Consider testing out the restaurant POS before you bring in the whole system so you know your team will have the tools they need to succeed.

 New restaurant owners may feel the need to control all aspects of their business.
-When it comes to your restaurant POS, though, don't try to reinvent the wheel.
+When it comes to your restaurant POS, though, don't try to start from scratch.
 It's not worth relying on your own online ordering system or trying to figure out different areas without integration.
 There are plenty of great POS systems with the key features you need.
+These systems were designed by experts and have worked for every shape and size of restaurant.
 Rely on these expert systems for your small business as the best way to make reservations, take online orders, and understand insights into your operations.

 Your restaurant POS is an investment.
 Restaurants of all sizes have to pay setup fees for any add-ons they require.
 Before you choose the right POS system for your venue, you need to know how much you are willing to spend.
 Don't fall in love with a great POS only to learn the additional cost is too high.
 Most of the newer, cloud-based systems are going to be around $1,500 or more.

 Older systems can actually cost more than this.
 You will usually have monthly fees associated with the software, and these costs will depend on the number of machines and terminals you'll need.
 Look for reasonable discounts and vendors that can work with you to get the best restaurant ordering systems without having to spend a fortune.
 This will help you to please your diners while still offering them good prices.